rashad-farajullayev/tpfbar/README.md

     * userId: `rashadex`

     Click execute.
 13. Watch logs.
-After 2 mins a mock-up message will pop-up about rest request to hookUrl
+After 2 mins a mock-up message will pop-up about rest request to hookUrl.
+14. After the transaction job finishes in two minutes it will automatically POST notification to corresponding user about it.
+You can see logs about it in the ms-transaction and ms-notification logs.
+Also, to see visually, you should preliminary be logged into test GUI at http://localhost/api/notification with the corresponding user
+15. To manually post notifications to users use swagger of ms notification http://localhost/api/notification/swagger-ui.html.
+Note, you must be preliminary logged in to the system from ms-auth.
+Copy the access token.
+In the ms-notification swagger click Authorize button.
+Write down "Bearer " and then paste that access token

 ---
 ## TODO